Jack Bruce: 2000s

 In 2001, Bruce reappeared with a band featuring Bernie Worrell, Vernon Reid of Living Colour on guitar, and from Kip Hanrahan's group, Robby Ameen and Horacio "el Negro" Hernandez on drums, and Richie Flores on congas.
 Hanrahan also produced the accompanying album Shadows in the Air, which included a reunion with Eric Clapton on new versions of the Cream classics "Sunshine of Your Love" and "White Room".
-The band released another Hanrahan produced studio album, More Jack than God, in 2003, and a live DVD, Live at the Canterbury Fayre.
+The band released another Hanrahan produced studio album, More Jack than God, in 2003 and a live DVD, Live at the Canterbury Fayre.

-Bruce had suffered a period of declining health, after many years of addictions which he finally beat with clinical treatment, and in 2003 was diagnosed with liver cancer.
+Bruce had suffered a period of declining health after many years of addictions, which he finally beat with clinical treatment.
+In 2003, he was diagnosed with liver cancer.
 In September 2003, he underwent a liver transplant, which was almost fatal, as his body initially rejected the new organ.
 He recovered, and in 2004 re-appeared to perform "Sunshine of Your Love" at a Rock Legends concert in Germany organised by Leslie Mandoki.

 In May 2005, he reunited with former Cream bandmates Clapton and Baker for a series of well-received concerts at London's Royal Albert Hall, released as the album Royal Albert Hall London May 2-3-5-6, 2005, and New York's Madison Square Garden.

 In between the UK and U.S. Cream dates, he also played live with Gary Moore and drummer Gary Husband at the Dick Heckstall-Smith tribute concert in London.

 Subsequent concert appearances by Bruce were sparse because of recovery after the transplant, but in 2006 he returned to the live arena with a show of Cream and solo classics performed with the German HR (Hessischer Rundfunk) Big Band.
 This was released on CD in Germany in 2007.
-In 2007, he made a brief concert appearance, opening a new rehearsal hall named in his honour at the Royal Scottish Academy of Music and Drama, Glasgow with Clem Clempson, keyboard player Ronnie Leahy and Husband.
+In 2007, he made a brief concert appearance to open a new rehearsal hall named in his honour at the Royal Scottish Academy of Music and Drama, Glasgow with Clem Clempson, keyboard player Ronnie Leahy, and Husband.

 In 2008, Bruce collaborated again with guitarist Robin Trower on the album Seven Moons.
 It also featured Husband.